 Out-of-State winery licenses are issued by the New Jersey Division of Alcoholic Beverage Control (ABC).
 Holders of out-of-State winery licenses are subject to the tax clearance and licensing provisions set within the law.

-All applicants applying for an Out-of State Winery License are required to post a bond with the Director of the Division of Taxation.
-The bond form, to be completed by your preferred bonding company, can be found on the Division’s web site at Beverage Tax Bond.
-The Division will notify the applicant of the exact amount of the bond required to be posted; the bond must be posted before a license can be issued.
+If you are applying for an out-of-State winery license, you are required to post a bond with the Director of the Division of Taxation.
+Your bonding company must complete a Beverage Tax Bond form.
+We will then notify you of the exact amount of the bond required to be posted.
+You must post the bond before we issue a license.

-The amount of the bond required is fixed by the Director of the Division of Taxation, may be increased or reduced at any time and is subject to the limitations provided in N.J.A.C.
-18: 3-5.2.
+The amount of the bond may be increased or reduced at any time and is subject to the limitations provided in the law.

-The Director may require a bond in the amount no greater than three times the tax on the greatest amount of alcoholic beverages handled during a bimonthly period of the previous 12-month period.
-The total amount of the bond required to be filed may never exceed $1,000,000.00 nor can it be less than $1,000.00.
+We may require a bond in the amount no greater than three times the tax on the greatest amount of alcoholic beverages handled during a bimonthly period of the previous 12-month period.
+The total amount of the bond required to be filed may never exceed $1 million, nor can it be less than $1,000.00.

-In determining the bond amount the Director shall take into account any information which would establish the applicant’s financial responsibility.
-If the applicant has never before engaged in business in New Jersey as a licensee, the Director may perform an investigation and fix the amount of the bond on any information obtained.
+In determining the bond amount, we will take into account any information which would establish your financial responsibility.
+If you have never before engaged in business in New Jersey as a licensee, we may perform an investigation and fix the amount of the bond on any information obtained.